surma/surma.dev/content/things/portrait-mode.md

   </figcaption>
 </figure>

-Tilt-shift lenses allow you to tilt the focal plane, making things go out of focus quicker than with a parallel focal plane.
+Tilt-shift lenses allow you to tilt the focal plane, making things go out of focus quicker than with a parallel focal plane, even when far away.
 Our brain associates this quick transition from sharp to blurry with the subject being very close to the lens (or rather, our eyes), which in turn would mean that the subject is tiny.

 <script src="/carousel-reset.js" type="module"></script>
 <script src="/lab/diagram/geometry-intromate.js" type="module"></script>